-On December 9, 2021, the Planning Board approved DSP-19017 (PGCPB Resolution No. 2021-147) for development of 356 single-family attached dwelling units, subject to 3 conditions.
-Per Section 27-287 of the prior Zoning Ordinance, an approved DSP shall remain valid for three years, if at the end of that time, physical development has not begun.
+On December 9, 2021, the Planning Board approved DSP-19017 (PGCPB Resolution No. 2021-147) for development of 356 single-family attached dwelling units, subject to three conditions.
+Per Section 27-287 of the prior Zoning Ordinance, an approved DSP shall remain valid for three years.
+If, at the end of that time, physical development has not begun, the approved DSP shall expire.
 The approved DSP is set to expire on January 6, 2025, with no physical development having occurred.
 The subject DSP strongly resembles the approved DSP on the site and will allow for a new validity period of three years.